Blake has been an online writer for over four years. He's passionate about video games, science, and entertainment.

 In Greek mythology, Triton was a God of the Sea.
 He had a long eel-like appendage coming out of his torso instead of legs, and I've heard he was good with the ladies.

 Anywho, if Triton were to visit the moon that bears his name, he would freeze.
 Immediately.
 Triton is a large moon of Neptune that is vastly larger than anything else that orbits Neptune.
 You can see this by this graph:

-It is also the only "large moon" in the Solar System to rotate the wrong direction around its planet.
-Scientist think that since Triton doesn't walk like a Neptune moon, and it doesn't talk like a Neptune moon, it probably wasn't originally a moon of Neptune.
+It is also the only "large moon" in the solar system to rotate in the wrong direction around its planet.
+Scientists think that since Triton doesn't walk like a Neptune moon, and it doesn't talk like a Neptune moon, it probably wasn't originally a moon of Neptune.

 It is also colder than probably anything you've ever witnessed.
 A good standard for cryogenic cold on Earth is liquid nitrogen.
 The surface of Triton is solid nitrogen (a.k.a. frozen liquid nitrogen).